marpaia/GonormCypher/README.md

 GonormCypher
 ============

-Neo4j Go library based on Anorm in the Play Framework
+Neo4j Go library based on Anorm in the Play Framework.

+Cypher is an amazing query language and I don't think that it should be abstracted away through incomplete "wrappers".
+This is my attempt at allowing you to use Cypher to interact with Neo4j in your Go code in a clean, idiomatic way.

+Big ups to [https://github.com/AnormCypher/AnormCypher](AnormCypher) and [Wes Freeman](https://twitter.com/wefreema), as this is obviously a rough port of Wes' amazing work.

 ## Installation